Shaptic/Cicada/docs/index.rst

 - The ``cicada.py`` script is a command-line interface for both creating a swarm and joining an existing swarm.
 You define a runtime configuration that executes commands in sequence.
-See ``runtime.md`` in the documentation folder for details.
+See the :doc:`runtime` documentation for details.
 - The ``visualizer.py`` script is a visualizer that lets you arbitrarily connect a swarm of peers, watch them exchange messages, and stabilize.
 See the `Visualization section <#visualization>`_ for controls.
 - The ``samples/`` directory holds a handful of applications for the library, one of which is a single-room chatting app.

-.. topic:: Platforms
+.. topic:: \

     Unfortunately, the library is currently only available on Linux (and possible OS X) because of the dependencies I use for NAT traversal (specifically,